User0332/UntypedScript/README.md

 	- Heap-allocated functions
 - Error throwing that actually shows the correct line
 - Solve recursion errors in parser
-- Remove weird parser bugs that result in a lot of errors
+- Remove weird parser bugs that result in a lot of errors (ongoing, constant task)
 - Floats
 	- Literals
 	- Arithmetic (maybe thru functions because the language is untyped)